cedadev/esacci-esgf/docs/quickstart.md

 ./scripts/unpublish.sh /path/to/mapfile
 ```

-This also requires a proxy certificate to un-publish from Solr.
+This also requires a user certificate to un-publish from Solr.